 Is There Any Savings In The Cost Of Garage Door Openers of A Single Garage Door vs A Double Car Door?

 There may be some cost savings in purchasing a single garage door opener for a double-car garage door compared to purchasing two separate openers for two single-car garage doors.
 However, the amount of savings will depend on the specific garage door openers you are considering and the prices offered by the manufacturer or retailer.

 It’s a good idea to shop around and compare prices for different garage door openers to find the best deal.
 You may also be able to save money by purchasing an opener that is on sale or by buying in bulk if you are installing multiple garage doors.

 Keep in mind that the cost of the garage door opener is just one factor to consider when deciding whether to install a single double-car garage door or two single-car garage doors.
 Other factors, such as the size and material of the doors, the style, and the cost of installation, can also impact the overall cost of the project.

 Call Michigan Door Maintenance – Your Experienced Garage Door Repair Contractor!

 Are you having problems with your garage door?
-If so, contact Michigan Door Maintenance today at 586-598-8205.
+If so, contact Michigan Door Maintenance today at 231-939-DOOR (3667).
 We have been a trusted garage door installation, maintenance, and repair contractor for over 35 years and have the experience to handle any garage door emergency you may have.
 Whether you have a problem with your garage door or with your garage door opener, we have the know-how for all your garage door maintenance and service needs.

 Michigan Door Maintenance has expanded our service locations to include Crawford, Otsego, Cheboygan, Oscoda, Montmorency, Presque Isle, Emmet, Charlevoix, Antrim, Alpena, Grand Traverse, and Kalkaska Counties.